-Thanks to Penn State History Professor Richard L. Garner we may now be reached on "the web" http://squash.la.psu/histrlst/specproj/pahist or e-mail: wap1@psuvm.psu.edu.
+Thanks to Prof. Richard L. Garner of the Penn State History Department we may now be reached on "the web" at http://squash.la.psu/histrlst/specproj/pahist or e-mail: wap1@psuvm.psu.edu.

 THE ROBERT G. CRIST MEMORIAL FUND